joshdick/onedark.vim/README.md

 ## Installation

-1. Install the theme using your Vim plug-in manager of choice, or by manually placing `colors/onedark.vim` in your `~/.vim/colors/` directory.
+1. Install the theme using your Vim plug-in manager of choice (or manually, by placing `colors/onedark.vim` in your `~/.vim/colors/` directory and `autoload/onedark.vim` in your `~/.vim/autoload/` directory.)

 2. If you use Vim in a terminal, do the following to test whether your terminal emulator supports [24-bit/"true" color](https://gist.github.com/XVilka/8346728), then add relevant `~/.vimrc` configuration if so: